Ring Spotlight Camera Review and Pricing

 Ring Spotlight Camera at Night

 Ring Spotlight is a powerful lighting component as well as a reliable camera.
 Those LEDs, though very customizable, are made to be bright and noticeable.
-It might seem a bit excessive initially, but keep in mind that the brightness of the lights is crucial to the performance of the camera, especially if you’re trying to track activity at night or at a distance.
+It might feel like overkill, but these lights serve a dual purpose.
+They enhance video quality at night and act as a deterrent when motion triggers them.
 Spotlights are a great feature we’ve seen in other cams, like the Swann Wi-Fi camera, but with Ring, the picture looked exceptionally bright from our app – and now, we had motion-activated lighting, which is a huge boost in peace of mind, especially at night.

 After our Spotlight Cam was fully charged, we lowered the battery into the camera’s compartment until we heard a click.